jjvanzon/Circular-Language-Spec/spec/events/events.md

 ![](images/1.%20Events.026.png)

-To be able to access the __Private__ members of the event parameter, the event procedure might be declared __Friend__ of the event parameter.
+To be able to access the __Private__ members of the event parameter, the event command might be declared __Friend__ of the event parameter.

 ![](images/1.%20Events.027.png)

-Then the event procedure can access the __Private__ members of the event parameter:
+Then the event command can access the __Private__ members of the event parameter:

 ![](images/1.%20Events.028.png)